-10. Adjusting targeted activities.
+- 10. Adjusting targeted activities.
 In rare instances, a GHSC-PSM field office and USAID mission may adjust the activities selected as targeted for technical independence from prior years.
 Adjustments will be made in the annual targeting discussions between GHSC-PSM field office leadership and the USAID mission, and noted in the signed targeting worksheets.
-Reasons for adjustment might include changes in funding/support, the presence of new donors leading to a reallocation of project priorities, a change in Host Country Entity priorities, etc.
+Reasons for adjustment might include changes in funding/support, the presence of new donors leading to a reallocation of project priorities, a change in Host Country Entity priorities, etc. - 11.
+CBLD-9: Beginning in FY2023, B8 data will be used to address inquiries for USAID standard indicator CBLD-9 Percent of USG-assisted organizations with improved performance.
+SOPs for applying B8 data toward this indicator are in development.

 - 31 May 2016: First approved PIRS - 3 January 2018: Reporting period updated from semiannual to annual. - II February 2019: Definition details for this indicator have been removed.
 The indicator has never been reported, due to definition and measurement challenges.
 It will be redefined in consultation with USAID during FY2019, with the intent of reporting results in the FY2019 fourth quarter/annual report.
 Targets information relocated to Annex C. - 17 March 2020: Full reference sheet developed for this indicator. - 19 May 2021: PIRS format changes.
-Responsible Individuals and Data Quality section updated. - 09 March 2022: No changes.
+Responsible Individuals and Data Quality section updated. - 22 February 2022: No changes. - 4 August 2023: Added a note about data use for the CBLD-9 indicator under Points of Clarification.